handwerkerd/MEICA_FaceNetworkTMS/README.md

 - Make sure your datasets have slice timing information in the header.
 If not sure, specify a `--tpattern` option to `meica.py`.
 Check AFNI documentation of [3dTshift](http://afni.nimh.nih.gov/pub/dist/doc/program_help/3dTshift.html) to see slice timing codes.
 - For more info on T2* weighted anatomical-functional coregistration click [here](http://wiki.org/meica_alignp_mepi_anat.html)
 - FWHM smoothing is not recommended. tSNR boost is provided by optimal combination of echoes.
 For better overlap of 'blobs' across subjects, use non-linear standard space normalization instead with `meica.py ... --qwarp`

+#Reasons for Fork

+The edits to the me-ica algorithm are entirely confined to the file select_model.py file.
+The decision criteria in the original me-ica tended to label our task component as non-BOLD because it had high variance.
+The first change was commenting out a rejection criterion, which kept rejecting our task component.
+However, our Task component was sometimes moved into MIDK and so we went and made a couple more changes.
+The Rho elbow was edited to be more lenient, the highest Kappa component is more likely to be kept in the good training set, and the variance explained and the normalized variance are switched.
+The switching of the variance explained and the normalized variance is done lazily and so what me-ica outputs as variance explained is actually the normalized variance explained and vice versa.
+There are more changes to the code, but these changes output text files in the TED directory with the variables that are used in select_model.py allowing one to look more closely at what is occurring in the decision criteria.
+The file selcomp.py can be run to see how the original code and this version differ.